EGI-Federation/bib2csv/README.md

 |   |   |   |   |   |
 |   |   |   |   |   |

-This information can be downloaded as a `${filename}.bib` form websites like [https://inspirehep.net/](https://inspirehep.net) and [https://ui.adsabs.harvard.edu/](https://ui.adsabs.harvard.edu/) but they need to be converted and the list can be composed of few thousands of entries.
+This information can be downloaded as a `${filename}.bib` from websites like [https://inspirehep.net/](https://inspirehep.net) and [https://ui.adsabs.harvard.edu/](https://ui.adsabs.harvard.edu/) but they need to be converted and the list can be composed of a few thousand entries.
-The script is built around the specific requirements converting and reordering just the required fields and merging several filed in the `Source` column.
+The script is built around the specific requirements converting and reordering just the required fields and merging several others in the `Source` column.
 It accepts incomplete tuples to avoid losing information.

 ## Install requirements